Résumé

 Experience and Education:

-Project Supervisor, Rabin Research, April 2010-current; Providing the framework of market research from data coding to presentation
+Project Supervisor, Rabin Research, April 2010-September 2011; Providing the framework of market research from data coding to presentation

 Research Assistant, University of Chicago, June 2005-May 2009; Satisfying the curiosity and research questions of Nobel Prize winner James Heckman and his 30 person team